rcrderby/crg-container/README.md

 ## Overview

-This repository provides a mechanism to easily run the [CRG ScoreBoard](https://github.com/rollerderby/scoreboard "CRG ScoreBoard Git Repository") application for Roller Derby in a Docker Container, using Docker Compose to automate the deployment and launch of CRG.
+This repository provides a mechanism to run the [CRG ScoreBoard](https://github.com/rollerderby/scoreboard "CRG ScoreBoard Git Repository") application for Roller Derby in a Docker Container, using Docker Compose to automate the deployment and launch of CRG.
 Why run CRG in a Docker Container?

 - Simplicity:
-  - Docker Compose automates the:
-    - Build of the CRG Container Image.
-    - Deployment of the CRG Container.
-    - Launch of the CRG application.
-- Portability:
+  - Set up
-  - A Docker Container will consistently and predictably run within a Docker runtime on any Host Operating System (OS) (Windows, macOS, Linux, etc.).
+  - Build, deploy, and run CRG with the same single command on any Windows, macOS, or Linux computer with Docker installed.
 - Security:
   - There's no need to install a Java Runtime Environment (JRE) on your computer.
   - The JRE instance that runs CRG exists in an isolated, ephemeral Docker Container.